-Whether you’re analyzing policies from Washington or studying anthropology, your expertise in economics is a kind of skeleton key, opening doors you might not expect.
-You will be able to explore a variety of options, from journalism to working as an industry/economic analyst.
+Whether you’re analyzing policies from Washington or studying anthropology, your expertise in economics is a kind of skeleton key, opening doors all over.
+You'll explore a variety of options, from journalism to working as an industry/economic analyst.

-Faculty members have all worked outside academia, and bring real-world experience and expertise to their teaching.
-Small classes are taught in courses that will challenge you and develop your communication skills and technical competency.
-Business majors undertake internships with a multitude of companies, both paid and for academic credit.
-Additionally, the Business Department sponsors guest speakers and seminars on campus to give insight to the role and future of women in business processes.
+The economics program blends valuable classroom instruction from faculty who bring extensive real-world business experience with an abundance of opportunities to apply what you learn in real, meaningful ways.
+Economics majors undertake internships with a multitude of companies, both paid and for academic credit.
+Additionally, the Department of Business sponsors guest speakers and seminars on campus to give insight to the role and future of women in business processes.

 Economists today are not limited to financial business.
 Possible careers include business or government positions making forecasts, strategic planning, collecting and analyzing data, predicting exchange rate movements, and maintaining regulatory processes.
 Alumnae have also pursued opportunities in management, international and economic development, among other fields.